THE WEDDING PHOTO GUIDE

 Post-ceremony

-After the wedding party and family portraits we need around 15-30 minutes to get the good stuff, I'll be directing you for poses.
+After the wedding party and family portraits we need around 15-30 minutes to get the good stuff, I'll be directing you with prompts.
 Ideally this would be sunset but is dependent on your wedding timeline.

 Night